November 7th, 2019

 Gage Park Greenhouse wins Hamilton Urban Design Award

-The 14,000 SF Gage Park Greenhouse replaced a non-descript building which held Hamilton’s collection of tropical plants, with a transformative design nestled within the southern corner of Gage Park’s historic landscape.
+Winner of Hamilton’s Urban Design Award the 14,000 SF Gage Park Greenhouse replaced a non-descript building which held Hamilton’s collection of tropical plants, with a transformative design nestled within the southern corner of Gage Park’s historic landscape.
 The wood glulam, moment frame structure is the largest in Canada.
 A free, fully accessible destination, it allows visitors from all socio-economic backgrounds, access to a year-round tropical environment.
 The design prioritizes a visual connection to the escarpment and existing amphitheatre.
 A two step grassed landscape feature creates the opportunity for a host of new uses.
 On the west side, a two step landscaped theatre creates a new venue.
 Inside, towering palms will stretch to the rooftops of the structure, wide steps double as seating, and a circular path invites visitors to discover new species of plants, turtle, quail and coy habitats.
 It has spurred civic pride, hosting over 20,000 local and international guests since its opening in March.

 The free and fully accessible space appeals to a broad cross section of the population, attracting 3,600 visitors in an average month.
 The space is filled with life, including a variety of plants and trees, a colony of button quail, turtles, coy and insects – a self-sustaining mini-ecosystem.
 The contrast of this tropical climate is most striking in winter, acting as a respite.
 Interactive water features and glass covered pathways add layers of interest.